sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

    Is a cross-platform task automation and configuration management framework, consisting of a *command-line shell* and *scripting language* that is built on top of the ``.NET Common Language Runtime`` (CLR), accepts and returns ``.NET objects``.
    This brings entirely new tools and methods for automation.

-*In my opion these new tools and methods also bring new levels of frustration and confusion as you have to think differently. :-)*
+This means learning new skills and thinking differently which can be frustrating while learning.

-My personal usage of PowerShell, are as standalone utilities deployed in a single file to automate specific tasks.
-I dislike deploying and manitaining multiple files which perform a single task, so I tend to *copy-and-paste* frequently used functions, such as *dumpArrayList*, *dumpHashTable* because like many modern languages there is no mechanism to textually including your favourite functions into the source when writing and testing.
+To simplify maintenance I write PowerShell scripts as standalone utilities deployed in a single file, this means I have to *copy-and-paste* my favourite frequently used functions, such as *dumpArrayList*, *dumpHashTable* because there is no mechanism to textually include your favourite functions into the source when writing and testing.

+It is possible to split your script into multiple files, create libraries of your favoutite utilities etc. but I do not cover this topic.

 Introduction
 ============

-Unfortunately ``PowerShell`` is very powerful scripting language, often used to automate regular tasks, and hence is an ideal target for **would-be** hackers.
+Unfortunately ``PowerShell`` is very powerful scripting language, often used to automate routine tasks, and hence is an ideal target for **would-be** hackers.
 To mitigate this, while individual ``cmdlets`` will always work, Microsoft limits if/when PowerShell scripts can be executed.